 According to Sotis, Robotka is a minority shareholder who was supposed be an employee of the company, but last month he “stopped showing up at work.”

 “I have evidence which shows that on Dec.
 21, [Robotka] withdrew all of the funds from the companies’ bank accounts.
 He did this without telling me.
 The very day after he cleared out the bank accounts, he filed his complaint.
 Draw what conclusions you like from this action,” Sotis said.

 “I believe Mr. Robotka is doing all this to get some kind of advantage over me or to force a settlement.
 I was not aware, before he did this, that there was even a dispute,” Sotis said.

 Sotis said he plans on defending himself “vigorously” against Robotka’s allegations and intends to bring his own lawsuit against Robotka, which will include claims to recover company funds he says Robotka took.

 Neither the FBI nor Immigration and Customs Enforcement has responded to a request for confirmation that the Kaizen shipment was seized.

 Robotka’s lawsuit seeks damages for breach of the company’s operating agreement, breach of fiduciary duty and fraudulent misrepresentation.
 He also requests injunctive relief, an accounting and a court order dissolving Kaizen Solutions and appointing a receiver to oversee liquidation of its assets and the assets of its related companies and subsidiaries, including Add Helium and Oncourse Training.

-On Add Helium’s website, Solis is described as a founder of the company.
+On Add Helium’s website, Sotis is described as a founder of the company.

-Court records indicate that Solis is an 80 percent owner of Kaizen, while Robotka holds a 20 percent interest.
+Court records indicate that Sotis is an 80 percent owner of Kaizen, while Robotka holds a 20 percent interest.